- Safe Operating Procedures

 Safe operating procedures (SOPs) developed in addition to the SOPs contained in this Chemical Hygiene Plan, copies must be maintained in the laboratory accessible to laboratory personnel.

-The CHO and the University EHS Committee will review the university’s Chemical Hygiene Plan annually or as needed.
+The CHO and EHS Committee will review UA Little Rock’s Chemical Hygiene Plan annually or as needed.

 OSHA 29 CFR 1910.1450: Occupational exposure to hazardous chemicals in laboratories